-Contrary to popular belief, waffles and chicken is not a Southern dish.
-Despite fried chicken being so popular in the South, this tasty combination actually originated in the 1930s at the Wells Supper Club in Harlem.
+My introduction to this dish was at this cute little spot in Greensboro, but I learned that it’s not actually a Southern recipe!
+Despite fried chicken being popular in the South, this tasty combination originated in the 1930’s at the Wells Supper Club in Harlem.

-Personally, I prefer skinless, boneless chicken thighs instead of chicken tenders for this chicken and waffles recipe.
-Chicken thighs have darker and firmer meat and are especially nice when breaded and fried.
-Boneless thighs cook much quicker than bone-in, but you can use bone-in and skin-on instead if you like.
+- Chicken — Personally, I prefer boneless, skinless thighs instead of tenders for this chicken and waffles recipe.
+The darker meat is especially nice when breaded and fried.
+While boneless will cook much quicker than bone-in, you can certainly use bone-in and skin-on if you prefer.

 How to make fried chicken for waffles

-- First, marinate the chicken in buttermilk for a minimum of 2 hours (or up to 24 hours or overnight).
-The buttermilk helps break down the protein in the chicken so that it is less chewy and remains tender and juicy when cooked.
+- The poultry should soak in buttermilk for at least 2 hours, but you can leave it in there overnight (or up to 24 hours).
+The acid in the liquid helps break down the protein fibers so that the meat is tender and juicy when cooked.

-If you’re serving chicken and waffles for brunch, pair them with a fresh fruit salad or these amazing Blackberry Grits by Julia’s Simply Southern.
-If you’re serving chicken and waffles for dinner, side dish suggestions include tangy coleslaw, a classic wedge salad, or oven roasted red potatoes,
+If you’re serving this for brunch, pair it with a fresh fruit salad or these amazing Blackberry Grits by Julia’s Simply Southern.
+For dinner, I would recommend something simple like tangy coleslaw, a classic wedge salad, or oven roasted potatoes.

-The recipe card below includes instructions for making a sweet and spicy sauce to drizzle on top of the chicken and waffles, but there are many other tasty options you may want to try, like:
+This recipe includes a sweet and spicy sauce to drizzle over the top, but here are some other tasty options to try:

 - warm honey dijon dressing